j4321/FeedAgregator/README.rst

-    For instance, in Ubuntu/Debian you will need to install the following packages: python3-tk, tk-tktray, libnotify-bin and the notification server of your choice, tk-html3, python3-bs4, python3-babel, python3-feedparser,
+    For instance, in Ubuntu/Debian you will need to install the following packages: python3-tk, tk-tktray, libnotify-bin and the notification server of your choice, tk-html3, python3-bs4, python3-babel, python3-feedparser, python3-dateutil,
     python3-pil and python3-pil.imagek

     In Archlinux, you will need to install the following packages: tk, tktray (`AUR <https://aur.archlinux.org/packages/tktray>`__),
-    libnotify and the notification server of your choice, python-beautifulsoup4, python-babel, python-feedparser, python-pillow,
+    libnotify and the notification server of your choice, python-dateutil, python-beautifulsoup4, python-babel, python-feedparser, python-pillow,
     tkhtml3-git (`AUR <https://aur.archlinux.org/packages/tkhtml3-git>`__)